 But idols of wood and stone aren’t the only false gods we can have in our lives.
 In fact, anything that takes away our affection for the Lord is an idol.
 An idol can be a person, or a hobby, or your job, or a prized possession—someone or something you put before God.
 Anything that steals your affections from your Lord, is an idol.

 How would you feel if you caught your spouse with someone else?
 You would feel hurt, angry, jealous, wounded, betrayed.
 The Bible teaches that God also feels this way when we love other people or things or activities or goals more than we love Him.
-God help us to forsake all others and all things for our beloved Lord!
+God help us to love God above all people or things on this earth!

 • We show love for our spouse by spending time together.

-If we get too involved in work or with the kids or with a hobby and don’t spend time together, your spouse feels neglected, shut out, secondary in importance.
-But when we take time out of our schedule to spend time with our spouses, we show them that they’re important to us, and this conveys our love to them.
+If you get too involved in work or with the kids or with a hobby, and don’t spend time together, your spouse feels neglected, shut out, secondary in importance.
+But when you take time out of your schedule to spend time with your spouse, you show them that he or she is important to you, and this conveys your love to your spouse.
 Likewise, God desires for us to spend time with Him!
 Not because He needs it (He doesn’t need anything), but because we need it.

 • We show love to our spouse through honor and praise.